quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 4          0.14s           +107042%   930                        +400%          i83
 5          0.16s           +106150%   1090                       +500%          i90
 =========  ==============  =========  =========================  =============  ====

+Don't put this in your hot paths :-)

 Divide to Conquer